-The Diagnostic Ultrasound and Nuclear Medicine Technology programs are accredited by the Committee on Allied Health Education and Accreditation (CAHEA).
+The Diagnostic Ultrasound program is accredited by the Committee on Allied Health Education and Accreditation (CAHEA).
 Only CAHEA-accredited internship sites are used in our Cytotechnology and Medical Technology programs.

-Students in any of the Allied Health Technology programs must satisfy the core curriculum requirements of the University as given on pages 26-28 of this Bulletin except for the requirement in Fine Arts.
+Students in the Allied Health Technology programs must satisfy the core curriculum requirements of the University as given on pages 26-28 of this Bulletin except for the requirement in Fine Arts.